-Audit Log is an optional feature available in AMT 4.0 that provides a place to record events and introduces a new type of user called Auditor.
+Audit Log (also known as Access Monitor) is an feature introduced in AMT 4.0 that provides a place to record events and introduces a new type of user called Auditor.

 Key features of the Audit Log are: